RaraCE/RaraCE.github.io/techwr.md

 # Technical Writing

 A few examples to show my skills in technical writing.
 Although, to me, technical writing is a process that is always adapting and improving based upon new information.
-As for right now, my papers are a bit long and contain complex signia or mathematical signs, so I will only write the title and description below it.
+As for right now, my papers (that I've written during college) are a bit long and contain complex signia or mathematical signs, so I will only write the title and description below it.
 However, I am always up to sharing my papers, although as a heads up, I am always learning new techniques so some may be good, some may not be so good.

 ### X-Ray Photoelectron Spectroscopy: Analysis of a Solid Material
 **Abstract:**